Lil Jon to star in HGTV home renovation show

 Crunk music star Lil Jon is coming to the HGTV Network with a home renovation show.

 The show will debut this summer and tape around the Atlanta area, where Lil Jon’s based.
-One of his unconventional ideas is building a “fully decked-out speakeasy” in one homeowner’s basement.
+One of his unconventional ideas is building a “fully decked-out speakeasy” in one homeowner’s basement which was then covered with pebble stone tile.

 “His undaunted team can take Lil Jon’s creative vision — to maximize features that homeowners overlook or never considered — and make it a reality,” HGTV wrote in a statement.